google/waze-ccp-gcp/README.md

   - Line 46: Change **{bqDataset}** to your **{bqDataset}**
   -  Line 336: Change **{guid}** to your **{guid}**

-###### 3. Install Dependencies to /lib folder:
+###### 3. Check dependencies:
-This application utilizes Google-provided Python libraries that are not part of AppEngine Standard, but are easily installed using the vendor library method.
-Becaue these libraries update frequently and themselves install additional dependencies, you will use the requirements.txt file provided and pip to install them.
+This application utilizes various Python libraries, and App Engine will use the requirements.txt file during the build.
+You are free to check the versions and update accordingly.

 From the terminal, change directories to where you cloned the source code.
 ``` cd {your-app-folder} ```